Shia Islam: Holy sites

-Sanctuary of Imam Reza in Mashhad, Iran, is a complex which contains the mausoleum of Ali al-Rida, the 8th Imam in Shia Islam.
-25 Million Shia visit the shrine each year.
+The Kaaba at Masjid al-Haram in Mecca, is the holiest site in Shia Islam.

+The Prophet's Mosque in Medina, is the second holiest site in Shia Islam.

+Al-Aqsa Mosque in Jerusalem is the third holiest site in Shia Islam.

+Kazimiyya Mosque in Baghdad, is a holy site in Shia Islam.

+Al-Askari Shrine in Samarra, is a holy site in Shia Islam.

+Al-Baqi Cemetery in Medina is a holy site in Shia Islam.

+Fatima Masumeh Shrine in Qom is a holy site in Shia Islam.

 After Mecca and Medina, the two holiest cities of Islam, the cities of Najaf, Karbala, Mashhad and Qom are the most revered by Shia Muslims.
 The Sanctuary of Imām ʿAlī in Najaf, the Shrine of Imam Ḥusayn in Karbala, The Sanctuary of Imam Reza in Mashhad and the Shrine of Fāṭimah al-Maʿṣūmah in Qom are very essential for Shia Muslims.
 Other venerated pilgrimage sites include the Kadhimiya Mosque in Kadhimiya, Al-Askari Mosque in Samarra, the Sahla Mosque, the Great Mosque of Kufa, the Jamkaran Mosque in Qom, and the Tomb of Daniel in Susa.
 Most of the Shia sacred places and heritage sites in Saudi Arabia have been destroyed by the Al Saud-Wahhabi armies of the Ikhwan, the most notable being the tombs of the Imams located in the Al-Baqi' cemetery in 1925.
 In 2006, a bomb destroyed the shrine of Al-Askari Mosque.
 (See: Anti-Shi'ism).

 Purity

 Shia orthodoxy, particularly in Twelver Shi'ism, has considered non-Muslims as agents of impurity (Najāsat).
 This categorization sometimes extends to kitābῑ, individuals belonging to the People of the Book, with Jews explicitly labeled as impure by certain Shia religious scholars.
 Armenians in Iran, who have historically played a crucial role in the Iranian economy, received relatively more lenient treatment.

 Shi'ite theologians and mujtahids (jurists), such as Muḥammad Bāqir Majlisῑ, held that Jews' impurity extended to the point where they were advised to stay at home on rainy or snowy days to prevent contaminating their Shia neighbors.
 Ayatollah Khomeini, Supreme Leader of Iran from 1979 to 1989, asserted that every part of an unbeliever's body, including hair, nails, and bodily secretions, is impure.
-However, the current leader of Iran, ʿAlī Khameneʾī, stated in a fatwa that Jews and other Peoples of the Book are not inherently impure, and touching the moisture on their hands does not convey impurity.
+However, the former leader of Iran, ʿAlī Khameneʾī, stated in a fatwa that Jews and other Peoples of the Book are not inherently impure, and touching the moisture on their hands does not convey impurity.